 Simply put, if you’re a sufferer who doesn’t look emaciated, then you can’t have an eating disorder, you can’t be sick.
 This certainly seemed to be the case for me.
 I have a large ribcage that just makes me look naturally bigger than most.
 I’m also black, so I have some junk in my truck, which further adds to the visual image of me not having an eating disorder.

 However, the fact is most people with an eating disorder aren’t underweight (National Eating Disorders Association – NEDA), and that seems especially true for males.
 The reality is you can’t tell who has an eating disorder just by looking at them.
 This is something society needs to learn, but also health professionals as well.

-The view that if you’re not skinny then you can’t have an eating disorder, is outdated, which might be why no one ever cared when I tried to get help for mine.
-Most my life I’ve been underweight for my height, but my weight always reminded stable.
-That is until the symptoms for my reactive hypoglycaemia started and I started putting on weight.
+The view that if you’re not skinny, then you can’t have an eating disorder is outdated, which might be why no one ever cared when I tried to get help for mine.
+For most of my life, I’ve been underweight for my height, but my weight always reminded stable.
+That is, until the symptoms of my reactive hypoglycaemia started and I started putting on weight.